colmwoods/PwdShell/TESTING.md

 | Input broken in Safari/iOS. | Code Institute terminal not fully supported. | ![screenshot](docs/img/known-issues/safari-issue.jpg) |
 | CTRL+C exits with error message. | Default Python behavior, partially handled with exception catch. | ![screenshot](docs/img/known-issues/ctrl-c.jpg) |

+> [!NOTE]
+> Some design choices, such as storing passwords in plaintext JSON and not enforcing password strength rules, are deliberate.
+> They were made to ensure simplicity, transparency, and easy assessment by Code Institute, while still demonstrating hashing, file handling, and secure input with `getpass`.
+> These choices are appropriate for the target audience of this educational project and do not represent logic errors.

 > [!IMPORTANT]
 > No remaining functional bugs are known.
 Environment-specific issues have been documented.